-The company offers 24/7 live chat support, and in our experience this works very well.
+If it turns out the bot can't help you, NordVPN also offers 24/7 live chat support with real human beings, and in our experience this works very well.
 We posed a simple question and received a friendly opening response from a support agent within a couple of minutes.

 Email support is available, too.
 Replies take a little longer – hours, rather than minutes, in our experience – but that's comparable with many other VPNs, and NordVPN responses were generally accurate and detailed enough to solve our problem.

-NordVPN is an appealing VPN provider with loads of servers and an excellent no-logging audit.
-It's not the cheapest, or the fastest, or the most powerful VPN we've seen, but overall, it's a likeable service which will deliver good results for most users.
+NordVPN is an appealing VPN provider with great performance, loads of features, and a reassuring no logging audit.
+It's not the cheapest VPN around, and we've a few small issues with the app interfaces.
+But the company has added a bunch of welcome improvements recently, and overall, it's a polished and professional service which will deliver good results for most users.